ticketmaster-api/ticketmaster-api.github.io/products-and-docs/apis/discovery/index.md

 #Discovery REST API

-Use the Discovery API to discovery, search and look up events, attractions and venues.
+Use the Discovery API to search, look up and find events, attractions and venues.
 The API provides access to all Ticketmaster events for North America and International, as well as Universe, TicketWeb and Front Gate events.
 {: .lead .article}

 ####Developer Console